GabrielBukunmi/der_a_param_estimation/README.md

 ## Repository Structure
 ```
 ├── main.m              # Runs experiments and reproduces paper figures
-├── der_a.m             # DER_A implementation and P/Q comparison
+├── der_a.m             # DER_A implementation and P/Q comparison using parameters obtained from case1
+├── der_a2.m             # DER_A implementation using parameters obtained from case 2
 ├── PLOTSSF.m           # Plotting utility for smooth saturation and deadband functions
 │
 ├── util/               # Helper functions and utilities